ClearHeadedT/boot-dev-log/learn-memory-management/NOTES.md

 - Learned pointer basics, dereferencing and address-of operators.
 - Learned pointers to structs.
 - Learned C arrays and how they relate to pointers.
+- Learned how arrays decay to pointers in C.